LBNL-ETA/CyDER/front_end/django-project/README.md

 - config: the Django project config (settings, wsgi.py, urls.py...)
 - sim_worker: the celery module which allow sending task to the worker
+- celery_beat: the celery module used to schedule tasks in the wsgi container
 - cyder: the Django apps
 - tools: Django module containing tool script